Located just 15 minutes south of State College, you’ll find one of the top hidden gems of the Allegheny Mountains: Shingletown Gap.

 Once your knees are fully worn out from the steep descent, the trail will return to the Lower Trail.
 At this point, turn to the right to follow Roaring Run downstream for the 0.75-mile hike back to your vehicle.

-Overall, Shingletown Gap is a hidden gem of the State College area and definitely somewhere that I highly recommend checking out.
+Overall, Shingletown Gap is a hidden gem and one of the best hiking areas near State College.
+It’s definitely somewhere that I highly recommend checking out.
 If you do the full hike listed here, you’ll actually get to see two unique ecosystems which will almost make it feel like you are hiking in two totally different places.

 That being said, some of the turns aren’t well marked (especially from the Lower Trail), so you might be better served to do an out-and-back hike here along Roaring Run (However, Sand Spring and Bald Knob were both very cool to see.)